cartographer-project/cartographer_ros/docs/source/options.rst

 publish_occupancy_grid
-  If enabled, a background thread will continuously compute and publish `nav_msgs::OccupancyGrid`_ messages under the "map" topic.
+  If enabled, a background thread will continuously compute and publish `nav_msgs::OccupancyGrid`_ messages on the "map" topic.
 Depending on the size of the map, it can take a few seconds between updates.

 use_horizontal_laser
-  If enabled, the node subscribes to  `sensor_msgs::LaserScan`_ under the "scan" topic.
+  If enabled, the node subscribes to `sensor_msgs::LaserScan`_ on the "scan" topic.
 If 2D SLAM is used, either this or *use_horizontal_multi_echo_laser* must be enabled.

 use_horizontal_multi_echo_laser
-  If enabled, the node subscribes to  `sensor_msgs::MultiEchoLaserScan`_ under the "echoes" topic.
+  If enabled, the node subscribes to  `sensor_msgs::MultiEchoLaserScan`_ on the "echoes" topic.
 If 2D SLAM is used, either this or *use_horizontal_laser* must be enabled.

 horizontal_laser_min_range